ghiscoding/aurelia-slickgrid/docs/column-functionalities/editors.md

 ## Perform an action After Inline Edit
 #### Recommended way
-What is ideal is to bind to a SlickGrid Event, for that you can take a look at this [Wiki - On Events](/ghiscoding/aurelia-slickgrid/wiki/Grid-&-DataView-Events)
+What is ideal is to bind to a SlickGrid Event, for that you can take a look at this [Docs - On Events](../events/grid-dataview-events.md)

 #### Not recommended
 You could also, perform an action after the item changed event with `onCellChange`.
 However, this is not the recommended way, since it would require to add a `onCellChange` on every every single column definition.